vatesfr/xen-orchestra/docs/backups.md

 :::

 If you job contains 50 VMs for example, you could specify a sequential backup with a limit of "25 at once" (enter 25 in the concurrency field).
 This means at 3 AM, we'll do 25 snapshots (2 at a time), then exports.
 As soon as the first VM backup is completely finished (snapshot removed), then we'll start the 26th and so on, to always keep a max of 25x VM backups going in parallel.

+## Backup modifier tags

+When a backup job is configured using Normal snapshot mode, it's possible to use VM tags to apply a different snapshot mode to individual VMs.

+- **xo-offline-backup** to apply offline snapshotting mode (VM with be shut down prior to snapshot)
+- **xo-memory-backup** to apply RAM-enabled snapshotting

+For example, you could have a regular backup job with 10 VMs configured with Normal snapshotting, including two which are database servers.
+Since database servers are generally more sensitive to being restored from snapshots, you could apply the **xo-memory-backup** tag to those two VMs and only those will be backed up in RAM-enabled mode.
+This will avoid the need to manage a separate backup job and schedule.